HrGaertner/Simulation_JIAVIII/README.md

 This [document](https://github.com/movsim/traffic-simulation-de/blob/master/doc/TrafficSimulationDe.pdf) helps as simulating the cars

-## We have our first release!
-It is called "Coins in a fountain" named after the song of passenger
+## We have a new release!
+It is called "Hearts on fire" named after the song of passenger